Removing Unwanted Characters and Space in Microsoft® Word Documents

 The deterioration of the layout is the result of poor construction, part of which is due to the use of repeated underscore characters; and to inconsistent tab settings.
 We can see the tabs in the original when the non-printing characters are displayed:

-Also exposed are the empty paragraphs, ¶, used to introduce white space between lines of text.
-I guess the NDA was originally intended for printing out and manual completion by the recipient.
-A pity the author did not rework it for use as a editable document: in its current form the document is likely to create an unfavourable impression im the mind of any recipient.
+I guess the NDA was originally intended for printing out for manual completion by the recipient.
+A pity the author did not rework it for use as an editable document — in its current form the document is likely to create an unfavourable impression in the mind of any recipient.

 Removing Repeated Characters